dnguyen0304/tuxedo-mask/README.md

 See the section on [Shell Environment Configuration](#shell-environment) for more details.

-To build a Docker container from source, run
+To build a Docker image from source, run
 ```
 $ sudo docker build --file dockerfiles/python/Dockerfile .
 ```